Qovery/documentation/website/docs/getting-started/install-qovery/kubernetes/installation-aws.md

 </Alert>

+Verify your setup and create the cluster.
+At the end of this step, the cluster is created on the Qovery platform but not yet running on your AWS account.

 <p align="center">
   <img src="/img/install-qovery/self-managed/create.png" alt="Create the cluster" />
 </p>

-You'll finally be able to download a file containing the Qovery configuration for your cluster.
+After creation, you'll finally be able to download a file containing the Qovery configuration for your cluster.
 The content of this file will be used later.

 <p align="center">
   <img src="/img/install-qovery/self-managed/qovery_override.png" alt="Override Helm chart config" />